-- 2(5) "export of goods" with its grammatical variations and cognate expressions, means taking goods out of India to a place outside India. - 2(10) "import of goods" with its grammatical variations and cognate expressions, means bringing goods into India from a place outside India. - (a) In the case of import of goods, the location of the importer and - (b) In the case of export of goods, the location outside India where the goods are exported.
+2(5)-"export of goods" with its grammatical variations and cognate expressions, means taking goods out of India to a place outside India.

+2(10)-"import of goods" with its grammatical variations and cognate expressions, means bringing goods into

+- (a) In the case of import of goods, the location of the importer and - (b) In the case of export of goods, the location outside India where the goods are exported.